 As you can see, this bass amp offers a particularly large number of sound-shaping options - and that's exactly what I find so great about it.
 It can sound extremely clean, all the way to rocking and extremely distorted - and of course everything in the middle!

 Price: 2.899€, Link

 In the 80s, the first transistor bass amplifiers appeared on the market.
 They are lighter than tube amps and do not colour the sound as much - but transistors cannot distort.

 These bass amps use transistors in both the preamp and the power amp.
 They are also much cheaper than all-tube amps.

 This bass amplifier from Hartke has 250 watts - however, one must know that the same power produces different volumes for transistors and tubes.
 Accordingly, 250W is much quieter for transistors than for tubes.

 Therefore, this amplifier is not suitable to provide sound for a football stadium.
 But for most applications, like rehearsal room or studio, it is more than sufficient.

 What is directly noticeable about this bass amp are the 2 preamp gain controls.
 Because yes, this amp has 2 different preamps with different sound character.
 The first preamp emulates the sound of a tube preamp to give the amp a bit of a vintage character.

-The second preamp has the classic transistor sound.
-You can turn both up and mix them accordingly to combine both timbres - a very handy feature that gives us bassists more tonal variety.
+The second preamps has a classic transistor sound.
+You can turn them both up and mix them together to combine both tones - a very handy feature that gives us bassists more sonic variety.